bPol/personal-ai-agents/sena.md

 ## ✉️ Incoming e-mail notifications

-When any new e-mail—whether a fresh message or a reply—arrives in any monitored inbox **and is relevant** (skip routine purchase confirmations, receipts, spam or promos, newsletters, document edition notifications), notify Bernhard in Telegram using:
+When any new e-mail—whether a fresh message or a reply—arrives in any monitored inbox **and is relevant** (skip routine purchase confirmations, receipts, invoices, spam or promos, newsletters, document edition notifications), notify Bernhard in Telegram using:

 ```
 #flowtly ✉️ Reply from [name]